sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-It also contains predefined data `USER_A` and `USER_B` so it can be reused by multiple tests without the need to define constants individually each time.
-Maybe you noticed that this class is outside the steps class; that is intentional too: its use reaches beyond the steps class as it can be handy for various test scenarios, no matter you decide to use the fake backend or not.
+It also contains predefined pieces of data (`USER_A` and `USER_B`) so they can be reused by multiple tests without the need to define constants individually.
+This class is deliberately not within the steps class to make it accessible beyond that scope since it might be handy for various test scenarios, no matter you decide to use the fake backend or not.

 #### Create the steps class for the unit test

 So let's create a steps class responsible for just unit-testing `AuthManager`:

+It's obvious that the `AuthManager` type is the main concern in the `AuthManagerStaps` class, but also `SessionStore` and `BackendGateway` have to be considered, as they are two direct dependencies of `AuthManager`.
+Taking that into consideration the steps class is created with the following outcome:

 ```kotlin
 class AuthManagerSteps(testContext: TestContext) : BaseSteps(testContext, appModuleTestingConfiguration) {